pecca86/Polku/README.md

 ### About
-- Polku is a case management system create for inhouse purposes of a specific organisation
+- Polku is a case management system created for inhouse purposes of a specific organisation